Sandhiyamrs/-multi-language-problem-solving-/10_text_summarizer/README.md

 # Text Summarizer

+## Description
+A simple program that generates a basic summary of a text by extracting the most important sentences.

-## Problem
+## How It Works
-Extract summary from long text using basic frequency analysis:
-- Show top keywords
+- Splits text into sentences
+- Scores sentences based on word frequency
-- Show important sentences
+- Prints top important sentences

-## Input
-- Text (paragraph or article)

-## Output
+## Concepts Used
-- Summary text
-- Top 5 keywords
+- Strings

-## Why Useful
+- Maps / Dictionaries
-- Content summarization apps
+- Loops
-- Reading long documents quickly
+- Basic text processing